Academic freedom and freedom of expression are paramount values of UTS.

 Academic freedom at UTS

 Academic freedom and freedom of expression are paramount values of UTS, upholding the tradition of universities as places where knowledge is challenged and developed.
-These values are part of our ethos, without which we could not fulfil our mission.
-They are embedded in the way we do business—they are present in the Act of Parliament under which UTS was established, and expressed in our policies, codes and procedures.
+These values are part of our ethos, without which we could not fulfil our vision.
+They are embedded in the way we do business — they are present in the University of Technology Sydney Act 1989 under which UTS was established — and expressed in our policies, codes and procedures.

 Our rules, policies and staff agreements reinforce the university’s commitment to academic freedom and freedom of expression subject only to prohibitions, restrictions or conditions imposed by:

-- Australian law (for example, laws against discrimination, hate speech, harassment, vilification, etc)
+- Australian law (for example, laws against discrimination, hate speech, harassment and vilification)

 - the reasonable and proportionate regulation necessary to the discharge of UTS's teaching and research activities (for example, that the requirements of external codes such as the Higher Education Standards Framework (Threshold Standards) 2021 (Cwlth) and the Australian Code for the Responsible Conduct of Research are upheld)